MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-intersection-2lines-function.md

 > [!TIP]
 >
-> * Using literal LineString or a MultiLineString may result in better performance.
+> Use literal LineString or MultiLineString for better performance.

 ## Examples